M-Joe28/airbnb-clone-project/README.md

 QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 # Database design
-The database is designed to manage the core entities and relationships required for an Airbnb-like platform.
-Below are the key entities, their main fields, and how they relate to each other.
+The database is structured to handle the core functionality of the Airbnb Clone project.
+It ensures proper management of users, properties, bookings, reviews, and payments, while maintaining relationships between them.

-Entities
+Entities & Fields
 1. Users

 id (Primary Key)

 name

 email

 password_hash

-role (e.g., guest, host, admin)
+role (guest, host, admin)

-Notes:
-A user can act as both a guest (booking properties) and a host (listing properties).
+Notes: A user can act as a guest (book properties) or a host (list properties).
-A user can write multiple reviews.

 2. Properties

 id (Primary Key)

 user_id (Foreign Key → Users)

 title

 description

 location

 price_per_night

-Notes:
-A property belongs to one host (user).
+Notes: A property belongs to one host (user) and can be booked multiple times.
-A property can have multiple bookings and reviews.

 3. Bookings

 id (Primary Key)

 property_id (Foreign Key → Properties)

 user_id (Foreign Key → Users)

 check_in_date

 check_out_date

-status (e.g., pending, confirmed, cancelled)
+status (pending, confirmed, cancelled)

-Notes:
-A booking is made by a user for a specific property.
+Notes: A booking is made by a guest for a specific property.
-Each booking can be linked to a payment.

 4. Reviews

 id (Primary Key)

 user_id (Foreign Key → Users)

 property_id (Foreign Key → Properties)

-rating (1–5 stars)
+rating (1–5)

 comment

-Notes:
-A user can leave one review per property after a completed stay.
-A property can have many reviews.
+Notes: Guests can leave reviews after a completed stay.
+Properties can have multiple reviews.

 5. Payments

 id (Primary Key)

 booking_id (Foreign Key → Bookings)

 amount

 payment_date

-status (e.g., paid, refunded, pending)
+status (paid, refunded, pending)

-Notes:
-A payment belongs to a specific booking.
-Each booking should have exactly one payment record.
+Notes: Each booking has one corresponding payment record.

 Entity Relationships

 User → Properties: One-to-Many (a host can list many properties).

 User → Bookings: One-to-Many (a guest can make multiple bookings).

 Property → Bookings: One-to-Many (a property can be booked many times).

 User → Reviews: One-to-Many (a user can write multiple reviews).

 Property → Reviews: One-to-Many (a property can have multiple reviews).

 Booking → Payment: One-to-One (each booking has one payment).

 # Feature Breakdown